Bharat TULIP- Seller Buyer Meet Event on 20th November to Connect Artisans with Industry Stakeholders - www.lokmattimes.com

 Bharat TULIP- Seller Buyer Meet Event on 20th November to Connect Artisans with Industry Stakeholders

-PNN New Delhi [India], November 18: The Ministry of Social Justice & Empowerment, Government of India, through the National ...
+New Delhi [India], November 18: The Ministry of Social Justice & Empowerment, Government of India, through the National Backward ...

 Bharat TULIP (Traditional Artisans' Upliftment Livelihood Program) is an initiative by the Ministry of Social Justice & Empowerment.
 Launched on 5th November 2024, Bharat TULIP is a transformative platform designed to empower marginalized artisans by integrating them into the global digital economy, while celebrating India's rich craft traditions.
 The Bharat TULIP platform is enabling artisans to transform India's traditional crafts from Local to Global, fully aligned with the national resolve of Vocal for Local and the mission of empowering grassroots entrepreneurship.